 Species Biology

 Burrowing owls are widespread throughout the western United States and may occur almost anywhere suitable habitat is present within its range.
-The burrowing owl is a CDFW Species of Special Concern when associated with nesting sites and some wintering sites, a Nevada 2012 Wildlife Action Plan Species of Conservation Priority, a BLM sensitive species in California and Nevada, and an USFWS Bird of Conservation Concern; burrowing owl are also protected under both the federal Migratory Bird Treaty Act and the CDFG Code (Section 3503.5 and other sections).
+The burrowing owl is a California Endangered Species Act Candidate species, a Nevada 2012 Wildlife Action Plan Species of Conservation Priority, a BLM sensitive species in California and Nevada, and an USFWS Bird of Conservation Concern; burrowing owl are also protected under both the federal Migratory Bird Treaty Act and the CDFG Code (Section 3503.5 and other sections).

 Burrowing owls prefer areas with sparse or no vegetation around the burrow entrance.
 Burrows may occur in grasslands, areas with scattered shrubs, and farmland but rarely occur in densely vegetated areas.
 Perches or areas of higher ground near burrows are used by burrowing owls and burrowing owls are generally most active near dawn and dusk (Zarn 1974).
 Grinnell and Miller (1944) describe suitable burrowing owl habitat in California as “open, dry, nearly or quite level, grassland; prairie; desert floor.”
 The California Burrowing Owl Consortium (CBOC) protocol (1993) notes that shrubland should be considered potential habitat if the shrub cover is below 30 percent (CBOC 1993).
 Burrowing owls utilize underground burrows for shelter and nesting and suitable burrows in the Mojave Desert may be constructed by rodents such as ground squirrels or kangaroo rats, as well as kit foxes, badgers or desert tortoises.
 Burrows in the Mojave Desert must be deep enough to provide a thermal refugium during summer, typically with chambers approximately 3 feet below the ground surface (Johnson et al. 2010).
 Shallow, temporary shelters that may often be used by desert tortoises would not be suitable for occupancy by burrowing owls in the Mojave Desert, although shallow shelters may be used in areas with cooler climates (Klute et al. 2003).
 Additionally, burrows with multiple entrances are preferred.
 Outside the nesting season, burrow structure may be less important.
 Soils suitable for burrows (typically friable soils such as silty clay loams) may limit distribution in natural areas; however, human-made features such as pipes and culverts may also be used as shelter outside the nesting season or as surrogate or satellite burrows at any time (Williford et al. 2009).